Anatole (TV series)

 Anatole is an animated children's television series based on the Anatole book series by Eve Titus.
-The series was created by Scottish Television, Valentine Productions s.a.r.l. and Nelvana as one of their numerous programmes.
-It originally aired on Canada's YTV network from 1998 to 1999, and premiered in the United States on CBS on October 3, 1998, and aired through the 1998–99 television season.
+The series was created by Scottish Television, Valentine Productions s.a.r.l. and Nelvana as one of their numerous programs.
+It originally aired on Canada's YTV network from 1998 to 1999, and premiered in the US on CBS on 3 October 1998, and aired through the 1998–99 television season.

 Premise

-The series tells the story of Anatole, a mouse who lives in Paris.
+The series tells the story of Anatole, an anthropomorphic mouse who lives in Paris, Europe.
 He works as a night watchman in a cheese factory.
 He has a wife, Doucette, and a family of six little mice.